 If none of these tips prevent your machine from shutting down, you should call a professional.
 It could be an issue with your plumbing or inside the ice maker itself.

-If you’re an Easy Ice customer, you can contact us or give us call at 866-easyice and a member of our customer service team will schedule a technician to show up to your business.
+If you’re an Easy Ice customer, you can contact us and one of our helpful Ice Machine Experts will help you choose the best ice maker for your business.